Annual Meeting & Co-op Board

 - Kids games, bounce houses, and more!

-- New $1,000 scholarship drawing, done entirely at the meeting and unrelated to our general scholarship program - the winner must be present to win!
+- New $1,000 scholarship drawing, done entirely at the meeting and unrelated to our general scholarship program - the winner must be present to win and cannot have won a past scholarship from us.

 Any Midwest Electric member is eligible who will be a college or trade school student in the fall of 2019.
 Members, or children of members, must enter at the annual meeting, where the winner will be drawn and must physically be attending to win.
 Money will be disbursed in Feb.
 2020 following confirmation of college or trade school enrollment with a minimum 2.5 GPA.